groupvine/gv-doc/2-members/1_2-membersAdd.md

 |quiet.quinn@example.com  | Toronto    | Hockey     | red          |

-You can now include these attribute names in your emails from either the Pers…” (short for Personalization) editor menu from your online account or your personal email account by surrounding the attribute name (**with blanks removed**) surrounded with {{ ... }}, for example:
+Now when sending emails, the recipient’s attribute value can be included in emails created in your online account by selecting the attribute from the editor's "Pers…" menu (short for Personalization), or for emails created in your personal email account, include the attribute by surrounding its name (**with blanks removed**) with {{ ... }}, for example:

     Hello {{ sport }},
     We see you're a "{{ favcolor }}" person,